Mongolia: Mongol Empire and Yuan dynasty

 In the chaos of the late 12th century, a chieftain named Temüjin finally succeeded in uniting the Mongol tribes between Manchuria and the Altai Mountains.
-In 1206, he took the title Genghis Khan, and waged a series of military campaigns – renowned for their brutality and ferocity – sweeping through much of Asia, and forming the Mongol Empire, the largest contiguous land empire in world history.
-Under his successors it stretched from present-day Poland in the west to Korea in the east, and from parts of Siberia in the north to the Gulf of Oman and Vietnam in the south, covering some 33000000 km2, (22% of Earth's total land area) and had a population of over 100 million people (about a quarter of Earth's total population at the time).
+In 1206, he took the title Genghis Khan and waged a series of military campaigns – renowned for their brutality and ferocity – sweeping through much of Asia and forming the Mongol Empire, the largest contiguous land empire in world history.
+Under his successors it stretched from present-day Poland in the west to Korea in the east, and from parts of Siberia in the north to the Gulf of Oman and Vietnam in the south, covering some 33000000 km2, (22% of Earth's land area) and had a population of over 100 million people (about a quarter of Earth's population at the time).
 The emergence of Pax Mongolica also significantly eased trade and commerce across Asia during its height.